+We will write our 3 Days Baguio itinerary.
 Baguio is Summer Capital of the Philippines and one of the most popular destinations in the country.
 Especially for locals.
-In this blog we will write our 3 Days Baguio itinerary.
-So you can plan your trip in advance with our Baguio travel guide!
+Click here to book online Manila to Baguio bus!

 HOW TO GET TO BAGUIO

 GETTING TO BAGUIO BY VAN AND BUS FROM MANILA

 There are two main ways how to commute from Manila to Baguio- through a bus or a private van.
 If you prefer going to Baguio in a bus.